 You could write down your speech and practice it before making the call.
 After introducing yourself, go straight to the point and let them know that you are calling to confirm that your application to their recent vacancy advert (mention the exact position you applied for) was received.

-4. You are not qualified for the job
+4. You were not qualified for the job

 - Required remuneration